 For all age demographics, short videos are the top video format – but a large number of consumers aren’t highly preferential toward short-form vs. long-form video content.
 96% of Gen Z social media users have watched videos under four minutes long in the past month, with 93% watching videos over 20 minutes in the past month.
 The difference gets starker as users get older, with 75% of Baby Boomers watching videos longer than four minutes in the past month compared to 56% watching videos over 20 minutes.

 Mobile is king when it comes to video advertising.
 In fact, mobile video ad spend has been greater than desktop since 2018.
 In 2022, mobile will make up nearly 75% of all video advertising at $34.4 billion.
 US mobile video advertising will reach $53.9 billion by 2025.

 Music streaming platforms are usually thought of as audio-only, but Spotify is disrupting that with the introduction of video podcasts in October 2021.
 The new content type will offer automated ads through programmatic video advertising with Anchor.
-With 12.6% of marketing professionals naming audio and streaming services as a top trend for 2022 compared to 40.8% for video, brands focusing on audio this year may want to start thinking about a video strategy if they haven’t already.
+With 12.6% of marketing professionals naming audio and streaming services as a top trend for 2022 compared to 40.8% for video, brands focusing on audio this year may want to start thinking about a digital video strategy if they haven’t already.

 - 22.3% of consumers use social media to watch livestreams

 - The number of Instagram users engaging with Reels has increased 20% since 2020